kYaRick/UrlShortener/README.md

 # ❤️ Support this project

-If you want to say thank you and/or support active development of URL SHORTENER:
+If you want to say thank you and/or support active development of our team:

 - Add a GitHub Star to the project!
 - Leave a comment or a reaction on the tutorial of how this project was built!